 - covering your mouth when you sneeze, cough or laugh

-- airing or ventilating your room, because TB germs spread more easily in closed spaces.
+- airing or ventilating your room, because TB spreads more easily in closed spaces.

-If you have latent TB, your doctor may advise you to take medication to reduce your chance of getting active TB.
+If you have latent TB (no symptoms), your doctor may advise you to take medicine to reduce your chance of getting active TB.
 By preventing latent TB from becoming active, you also won't spread TB to anyone else.

-- Guidelines for tuberculosis control in New Zealand, 2010, Ministry of Health, NZ
+- Guidelines for tuberculosis control in NZ Ministry of Health, NZ, 2019

-- Temporary cessation of BCG vaccination until further notice, Sept 2016, Ministry of Health, NZ
+- Temporary cessation of BCG vaccination until further notice Ministry of Health, NZ, 2016